Expert Instruction in a Superb Environment

-View and/or download A map of our Curriculum [40K PDF].
+View and/or download A map of our Curriculum [PDF].

 The quality of your education is paramount.
 We solicit your feedback and value every word.
 We'd be honored to be your hosts for any of our training classes or workshops.

 We'd like to serve you

-We've helped major institutions like Boeing, Adobe Systems, Microsoft, the White House, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and individual billionaires, millionaires, and starving artists.
+We've helped major institutions like Boeing, Adobe Systems, Microsoft, the Obama White House, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and individual billionaires, millionaires, and starving artists.

 Carla Fraga and Steve Laskevitch, Luminous Works' founders, have been teaching photography and design for many years as well as producing fine art photography and graphic design work.
 Every day, we use the products and technologies we teach.

 Steve Laskevitch (Adobe Certified Instructor for Creative Cloud Design & Layout Solutions, including Photoshop, Illustrator, Lightroom, and InDesign).
 Luminous Works' founder fell in love with teaching and computer graphics in the 1980s while studying physics, education, and photography.
 He has spent the 21st century both teaching and doing desktop publishing, founding the company that was to become Luminous Works in 2003.
 Steve has built production workflows for many companies and regularly helps Adobe Systems prepare Certified Expert exams.
-For nearly five years, Steve led the Seattle InDesign User Group.
+For four and a half years, Steve led the Seattle InDesign User Group.
 Now, he's Luminous Works' curriculum director and lead instructor, authors a series of Photoshop books, and presents to groups regularly.
 Over the years, he has taught at:

 The Design Department of Cornish College of the Arts (where he was awarded the Excellence in Teaching Award), University of Washington Professional & Continuing Education (nominated for their Excellence in Teaching Award) and Seattle Central Community College.